-When it comes to overclocking (the ability to increase the frequency of a processor) AMD units are friendlier.
+When it comes to overclocking (the ability to increase the frequency of a processor), AMD units are friendlier.
 Almost all of them are unlocked so overclocking is as easy as possible.
-You will notice the difference once you overclock your processor.
+You will notice a difference once you overclock your processor.
 It is usually performed in BIOS.
 Keep in mind that this will increase the temperature it generates.
 If you see video distortions while playing a game, it means the processor is overheating, so reduce the frequency.

 Yes, Intel processors are more expensive.
 In order to get a decent version, which will meet your gaming demands, you will need a much higher budget than in a case with AMD.

 While AMD is known for APUs, a combination of the Radeon graphics and a chip, Intel is less known in this field.
-However, even without it, these processors are shown better performances while being paired with super-demanding games.
+However, even without it, these processors have shown better performances while being paired with super-demanding games.

 Overclocking is obviously possible with Intel processors, but most of them are either locked, or they offer a limited clocking capability.
 Yes, you can get it unlocked, but it is almost better to buy a new version.

 All of the power a processor has must be combined with advanced hardware in order to get the best results.
-If you don’t, the end effect won’t be special.
+If you don’t, the end effect won’t be as special.